• Skip to primary navigation

 Ingredients to make fall rice krispies treats.

-Melting butter in a saucepan to make browned butter.
+Never browned butter before?
 Browning butter is as simple as melting butter in a saucepan over medium heat and allowing it to brown in the pan.
+You'll notice brown flakes forming on the bottom of the pan after about 4 to 5 minutes.

 Melting marshmallows and stirring in rice krispies cereal.